Unmanned aircraft in Singapore: Breaches of regulations

-Opinions by industry players
+Industry opinion

 Experts highlight the risks of increasingly sophisticated drone technology being "accessible to the man on the street at brick-and-mortar shops or online", such as high-definition video capabilities making it easier for surveillance to be carried out covertly.

 In 2015, The Workers' Party’s Gerald Giam, a Non-Constituency Member of Parliament, proposed fitting drones above a certain weight and size with geo-fencing capabilities, to prevent them from entering prohibited spaces.
 Government Parliamentary Committee (Home Affairs and Law) member Desmond Choo felt that it was important to conduct education campaigns to educate both users and companies that bring in drones.

-Dr Foong Shaohui, a Singapore University of Technology and Design assistant professor with an interest in robotics and unmanned systems, highlighted how without proper training, even a drone weighing just 1 kilograms can cause property damage and serious injuries.”
+Dr Foong Shaohui, a Singapore University of Technology and Design assistant professor with an interest in robotics and unmanned systems wrote "without proper training, even a drone weighing just 1kg can cause property damage and serious injuries".

 Mr Mohamed Faisal Mohamed Salleh, deputy director of Nanyang Technology University's Air Traffic Management Research Institute, said that it can be "almost impossible" to find the pilot after UA-related accidents.
 To counter this issue, he suggested the use of aircraft surveillance technology to trace the positions of all UAs, which could potentially involve the use of telco or wireless networks, or by creating an "Electronic Road Pricing system in the sky".

-While Mr Yue Keng Mun, from Temasek Polytechnic's School of Engineering, proposed having indoor or fenced-up outdoor spaces for operators to practice their flying skills, Mr Khaw responded in his parliamentary reply that "promoting shared used of space in land-scarce Singapore was preferable to setting aside special flying parks."
+While Yue Keng Mun, from Temasek Polytechnic's School of Engineering, proposed having indoor or fenced-up outdoor spaces for operators to practice their flying skills, Khaw responded in his parliamentary reply that "promoting shared used of space in land-scarce Singapore was preferable to setting aside special flying parks".

-According to an article by The Straits Times in January 2018, more private condominiums are banning the use of drones within their estates, citing concerns over privacy and safety.
+According to a 2018 article in The Straits Times, more private condominiums are banning the use of drones within their estates, citing concerns over privacy and safety.

-Developments in UA regulations and initiatives
+Developments in regulations and initiatives

-In 2017, Singapore joined the Unmanned Aircraft Systems (UAS) Advisory Group, a 15-member group set up by the United Nations’ civil aviation arm to draw up global rules and regulations for the safe use of UAs.
+In 2017, Singapore joined the Unmanned Aircraft Systems Advisory Group, a 15-member group set up by the United Nations' civil aviation arm to draw up global rules and regulations for the safe use of UAs.

 In 2018, one-north was designated as Singapore's first drone estate, to provide companies and research institutions with an urban environment for test-bedding innovative unmanned aircraft systems.
 Under the drone estate initiative, approved operators and research users can carry out their trials and operations at one-north without compromising safety and security.

 The Singapore Armed Forces have invested in new technologies such as drones that can home in and catch errant drones.
 Counter-drone systems are among the features of smart airbases of the future.